Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Effects of non-Markovian Dephasing Channel on Quantum correlations of Random States

 The trends of mean critical noise for collapse of QD behave similarly as in entanglement (see right panel of Fig. \ref{figmeanpcritdephall} and Table \ref{tab_meanpcrit_disco}).
-However, it shows high amount of robustness against noise than entanglement which one can expect from the nature of QD itself.
-Towards establishing it quantitatively, we consider the average value of $|\overline{p}_c^E- \overline{p}_c^D|$ for a given $\alpha$ and for a fixed rank and we find that it is of the order of $\approx 0.18$ for low rank states while it becomes $\approx 0.25$ for random states with $R_3$ and $R_4$.
-Moreover, notice that the percentage of states that collapses in presence of noise is less for pure states compared to that of the high-ranked states, thereby making pure random states to be maximally robust against noise.
+In general, for a fixed value of \(\alpha\) and fixed rank, it shows high amount of robustness against noise than entanglement which one can expect from the nature of QD itself.
+Comparing $\overline{p}_c^E$ with $\overline{p}_c^D$ for a fixed $\alpha$ and for a fixed rank, we observe that their difference is on average of the order of $\approx 0.18$ for low rank states while it becomes $\approx 0.25$ for random states with $R_3$ and $R_4$.